NithinStewardRaj/Ping-SWEEP-script/README.md

 explaination of the code
 {
+1st line
+#!

-1st line is an common written for god sake ;)
+shebang is written for interpreter to know what it is

 we are including an if statement if statement is like "if this condition is satisfied do this or do other thing"